mehak16163/Arm-De-Simulator/README.md

-# Arm-De-Simulator
+# Arm-Simulator
-This repository contains the code for the Arm-De-Simulator we made during the computer organization course, CSE-201.
+This repository contains the code for the Arm-Simulator I made during the computer organization course, CSE-201.

-Contributors are: Mehak Gupta, Zoha Hamid and Simran Deol
+Contributors are: Mehak Gupta.